rur/good/README.md

     $ good routes ./portal/page/settings

-Re-generate the routing code for the portal settings page based on the `./portal/settings/routemap.toml` file.
+Re-generate the routing code for the portal settings page based on the `./portal/page/settings/routemap.toml` file.

 #### Good Starter ...

     $ good starter ./portal/my-page-starter

-Create a directory containing files for a custom starter page that can be used with the 'good page' command like so.
+Create a directory containing files for a customized starter page that can be used with the 'good page' command like so.

     $ good page ./portal mypage --starter-template ./portal/my-page-starter